MdEhsanulHaqueKanan/multimodal-prescriptive-pdm/data/raw/turbofan_service_manual.md

   2. Inspect spark plugs for wear and tear.
 Replace if necessary.
   3. Perform a fuel pressure test.
 The system should maintain a pressure of 400-450 kPa.
   4. If the issue persists, connect the diagnostic tool to check the fuel injector signal for each cylinder.
+### 5.2: Error Code P0420 - Overstrain Failure
+- **Description:** This code is triggered when the system detects torque and rotational speed values that exceed the component's design limits for a sustained period.
+This is often associated with the "Overstrain Failure" prediction.
+- **Common Causes:**
+  - Incorrect operational parameters (e.g., tool feed rate too high).
+  - Use of dull or improper tooling.
+  - Mechanical obstruction or jam in the system.
+- **Troubleshooting Steps:**
+  1.  **Immediate Action:** Reduce the load on the machine and bring it to a safe stop.
+  2. Review the operational parameters for the last 100 cycles to identify any settings that exceed the recommended limits for the material being processed.
+  3. Inspect the tool for wear or damage.
+Replace if the tool wear value is above 200 minutes.
+  4. Check for any physical obstructions in the machine's path of operation.